-Clay Pots: The Ultimate in (Safe) Slow CookingGreen Living
+Clay Pots: The Ultimate in (Safe) Slow CookingUpdated: February 20, 2017Green Living

 Believe it or not, I have only very recently discovered the convenience and, yes, joy, of slow cooking in my home.

-I incorporated this very traditional method of food preparation using clay pots which I have found to be quicker (and safer) than using a crockpot.
+I incorporated this very traditional method of food preparation using clay pots which I have found to be quicker (and safer) than using a crockpot or stainless steel cookware.

 While the concept of speedy slow cooking may seem to be an oxymoron, it really isn’t when it comes to clay pots.
 Let me explain …

-My oldest child goes off to college in a little over a year and a half.
+My oldest child goes off to college very soon.
 The reality of him subsisting on unhealthy, highly processed college food after being raised on an organic, whole food diet for his entire life has been weighing on my mind for some time.
-As a result, I’ve been in search of an easy to use appliance in which he can quickly and safely prepare simple meals for himself.
+As a result, I’ve been in search of an easy to use appliance in which he can quickly and safely prepare simple meals for himself as needed.

 Why a Clay Cooker over a Crockpot or Pressure Cooker

 While a crockpot might seem like the perfect solution at first, I’ve never been thrilled with this option for several reasons (no offense to those of you who love them!).
 First, most models are made with teflon, aluminum, and other unsafe materials.
-Even the few stainless steel models pose the problem of leeching heavy metals like carcinogenic nickel into your food when you cook acidic dishes such as tomatoes (source).
-Old time cast iron slow cookers can contribute to the little known health issue of excess iron in the diet which is particularly problematic for adult males and recognized as such by science (source).
+Even the few stainless steel models pose the problem of leaching heavy metals like carcinogenic nickel and chromium into your food when you cook acidic dishes such as tomatoes (1).
+Old time cast iron slow cookers can contribute to the little known health issue of excess iron in the diet which is particularly problematic for adult males and recognized as such by science (2).

 Finally, while crockpots do produce moist, juicy results, I haven’t been overly impressed with the flavor of the crockpot meals I’ve tried.
 They taste rather bland to my palate unless excessive amounts of seasonings are used.